Enhancing Reduced Density Matrix Functional Theory Calculations by Coupling Orbital and Occupation Optimizations: Computational Details

 \section{Computational Details}

 The coupled optimization (CO) method is evaluated on various functionals, basis sets, and systems.
 To compare its performance, we also check some of the decoupled optimization methods, where NOs are unitarily optimized using PCG with the same preconditioner as that in the CO method, while ONs are optimized using different methods and algorithms.
-These methods include ALM, and EBI, and these algorithms include CG, PCG, and NM.
+These methods include ALM and EBI, and these algorithms include CG, PCG, and NM.
 The tested decoupled methods are denoted as ALM@CG, ALM@NM, EBI@PCG, EBI@CG, and EBI@NM, respectively.
 Note that the CO method optimizes NO and ON simultaneously, so the NO and ON iterations are both equal to the overall iterations, while the decoupled methods have total iterations that are the sum of the NO and ON iterations.
-In the following tests, the CO method of Algorithm \ref{alg} is denoted as EBI@CO.
-All calculations were performed using a local software package, which called the LIBINT integral library \cite{valeev2020libint} and the LIBXC library \cite{marques2012libxc}.
-The convergence criteria for energy and gradient were $1e-8$ and $1e-4$, respectively.
+In the following tests, the CO method of Algorithm \ref{alg: simultaneous} is denoted as EBI@CO.
+All calculations were performed using a local software package, which called the LIBINT integral library \cite{valeev2020libint} and the LIBXC library \cite{lehtola2018recent}.
+The convergence criteria for energy and gradient were set to $10^{-8}$ and $10^{-4}$ a.u., respectively.
+A calculation is considered converged when both the energy and gradient criteria are satisfied simultaneously.